megaannum/vimside/README.md

 ActWin's behavior is defined by the client that creates an instance.

+Clean up DoToggleCmds function so that on exit mappings, commands and abbrs are removed.

 Fixed property file reader so that values can be Dictionaries.
 Toggling Actwin "scala" and "actwin" features can now be done with Option based :map, :cabbr and :command.